AVOIDING CHARGEBACKS

 Helpful Tips To Reduce Chargebacks

-This list of tips to reduce the risk of chargebacks can help guide the process.
+This list of ways to reduce the risk of chargebacks can help guide the process.

 1. Follow Your Merchant Service Providers Protocol